 Before you bring your puppy home, be sure you have the following supplies:

 1. Premium pet food to get your new puppy off to a good start.
-We use Whole Earth Farms Puppy food.
+We use TLC Puppy food.

 2. Stainless steel, non-tip food and water bowls.
 (It is thought that the chemicals in plastic can cause fading of a dog's nose, making it appear "pink".
 (Per the AKC website)